afiqzudinhadi/EcoSteno-Firmware/README.md

 # Flashing the Keyboard

-1. Plug in the keyboard to the computer.
+### 1. Plug in the keyboard

-2. Press the reset button on the back of the keyboard near the USB port.
+### 2. Press the reset button

+- The button is on the back of the keyboard near the USB port.
-   1. LEDs on the keyboard will turn off.
+- LEDs on the keyboard will turn off.

+### 3. Flash the keyboard

-3. Run the following command to flash the keyboard:
+Run the following command to flash the keyboard:

 ```bash
 qmk flash -kb noll/ecosteno -km default
 ```

+### 4. Check the keyboard

-4. The keyboard will restart and the new keymap will be loaded.
+- The keyboard will restart and the new keymap will be loaded.
-   1. LEDs on the keyboard will turn on.
+- LEDs on the keyboard will turn on.

 ## Issues